oh-haiku/oh-haiku/doc/RAD.md

   4. Leave text field

 - Result state:
-The user should not be presented with any syllable information or
+The user should not be presented with any syllable information.

 - Related requirements:
 F1.2